Asymmetric Digital Subscriber Line (ADSL) advantages, disadvantages and features

 Asymmetric Digital Subscriber Line (ADSL) uses existing infrastructure (the basic telephone network), The cost and time it takes to keep the service available is less than if the operator had to undertake works to build new infrastructure, ADSL users have to access the Internet, they do not have to establish this connection by dialing or signaling to the network, comparative ADSL compares with a switched network architecture.

-Asymmetric Digital Subscriber Line (ADSL) presents connection speeds much higher than the one made by the dial-up Internet, It is a technology for high-speed Internet access, you are able to surf the web whilst allowing you to talk on the phone simultaneously.
+Asymmetric Digital Subscriber Line (ADSL) presents connection speeds much higher than the one made by the dial-up Internet, It is a technology for high-speed Internet access, you can surf the web whilst allowing you to talk on the phone simultaneously.

 ADSL connection can use a telephone and the Internet simultaneously, You do not need to connect or reconnect, you are always online with ADSL, There are no call charges for using an ADSL connection like in the modem or ISDN connection, It offers better internet functionality and higher ADSL bandwidth compared with ISDN or the modem connection.